Skip to Content

 Massey University offers the only veterinary epidemiology programme in Australasia.

 Epidemiology is the science concerned with study patterns of health and disease in different populations, or groups.
-Group comparison is at the core of scientific methods needed to assess the efficacy of intervention for the prevention, treatment and management of diseases.
+This course will teach you the skills necessary to design population based studies and conduct in depth analysis of the data.

-When you complete a master’s in epidemiology at Massey University you will gain the skills needed to work at a high level in the field of epidemiology.
-You will gain skills in critical evaluation of the literature, through to study design and advanced skills in analysis of epidemiologic data.
+When you complete a master’s in epidemiology at Massey University you will be able to work at a high level in the field of epidemiology.
+You will gain skills in study design and advanced skills in analysis of epidemiologic data.

-You will learn how to critically evaluate the literature to make evidence-based decision making in a range of sectors including health and policy.
+You will learn how to critically evaluate the literature to make evidence-based decisions.
 This epidemiology programme will teach you how to design surveillance systems and population studies in order to determine magnitude of health problems.
 You will be able to identify risk factors, evaluate interventions and gain the skills necessary in advanced data analysis and statistical computing.

 Massey University hosts the EpiCentre - the largest veterinary epidemiology training and research centre in Australasia and widely considered to be one of the leading groups in the world.
 The group has a proven track record with more than 15 years’ experience in education and research.